openmpf/openmpf.github.io/docs/docs/Derivative-Media-Guide.md

 # Introduction

-The simplest, and most common, use case is to execute a pipeline on a single piece of media.
-This guide will cover a different use case where a component in one of the initial stages of the pipeline generates one or more derivative (aka child) media from the source (aka parent) media.
+This guide covers the derivative media feature, which allows users to create pipelines where a component in one of the initial stages of the pipeline generates one or more derivative (aka child) media from the source (aka parent) media.
 A common scenario is to extract images from PDFs or other document formats.
 Once extracted, the Workflow Manager (WFM) can perform the subsequent pipeline stages on the source media (if necessary) as well as the derivative media.
+This differs from typical pipeline execution, which only acts on one or more pieces of source media.

 Component actions can be configured to only be performed on source media or derivative media.
 This is often necessary because the source media has a different media type than the derivative media, and therefore different actions are